tadamcz/tadamcz/README.md

 <span>
 <a href=''></a>
 </span>
-<p style="margin: 0; font-size: 14px;">A Python package for the metalogistic (or metalog) distribution, a flexible probability distribution that can be used to model data without traditional parameters.</p>
+<p>A Python package for the metalogistic (or metalog) distribution, a flexible probability distribution that can be used to model data without traditional parameters.</p>
 </td>
 </tr>
 <tr>